JensDll/devops/projects/DevOpTools/README.md

 # Powershell DevOp Tools

-Some cmdlets helping in development.
+Some cmdlets helping in development and testing.